Dong Hao

-Dong Hao (董浩 (Dǒng Hào); born 1956) better known by his nickname Uncle Dong Hao (董浩叔叔 (Dǒng Hào Shūshū)), is a former Chinese host, actor and painter.
+Dong Hao (董浩 (Dǒng Hào); born 1956) better known by his nickname Uncle Dong Hao (董浩叔叔 (Dǒng Hào Shūshū)), is a former Chinese television host, voice actor and painter.

 He won the Golden Mike Award in 2009, and received the Flying Apsaras Award in 1987.

 Biography

 Dong was born in Beijing in 1956, with his ancestral home in Fengrun village of Tangshan city, the son of Dong Jingshan (董静山), a Chinese calligrapher.
 At the age of four, his father died of myocardial infarction.
 He graduated from Capital Normal University.

-Dong joined the Beijing People's Broadcasting Corporation, he was transferred to China Central Television in 1990, he hosted Big Pinwheel since then.
+Dong joined the Beijing People's Broadcasting Corporation, and was initially famous for being the voice actor of Mickey Mouse in the Chinese dub of the Disney cartoon.
+He was transferred to China Central Television in 1990, and hosted the children's television program Between Heaven and Earth (天地之间), Tangram (七巧板) and Big Pinwheel until the role was taken over by He Jiong and Liu Chunyan during the mid-1990s.

 On January 7, 2016, Dong Hao announced he is retired in Weibo.